 My Life in Books

 I’ve lived in Manhattan for twenty years.
 After all of this time, it can be easy to feel jaded or take for granted all the events that happen on any given night in this city.
-But recently I got an invitation that made my heart pound and reverted me back to a wide-eyed teenager: my friend called and said she had an extra ticket to the 80th birthday celebration for Judy Blume and would I like to go.
+But last year I got an invitation that made my heart pound and reverted me back to a wide-eyed teenager: my friend called and said she had an extra ticket to the 80th birthday celebration for Judy Blume and would I like to go.
 Would I like to go?
 My first thought was, how can Judy Blume be eighty years old?
 My second was: I’m going to see Judy Blume!

 The celebration took place in a theater on the Upper West Side.
 Even though it was pouring rain and Super Bowl Sunday, the place was packed (I joked with my friend that this was our Super Bowl.)
 And there, sitting across the aisle, was JUDY BLUME!
 Seeing her in person, feeling a connection to this woman I’d never met before, I realized she had taught me more about growing up than my own mother.
 And in the front of the theater, all of Judy’s original book covers from the 1970s and 1980s were projected onto a big screen.
 When that old purple version of Are You There God?
 It’s Me, Margaret flashed in front of me, I was transported to my childhood.